14Og/RL-projects-team-8/README.md

 - $s'$: next state

 Exploration is managed by $\epsilon$-greedy policy:
-- With probability $\epsilon$, choose random action, otherwise, choose action with highest Q-value
+- With probability $\epsilon$, choose random action
 - Otherwise, choose action with highest Q-value \
 The exploration rate $\epsilon$ is initially set to $1$.
 After each episode,
 $\epsilon$ is multiplied by a discount factor of $0.99997$, gradually reducing its value until it reaches a minimum of $0.01$.
 This decay schedule ensures extensive exploration early in training and a shift toward exploitation as learning progresses.